opensearch-project/project-website/_posts/2023-03-06-NGINX-Dashboards-with-Fluent-Bit.md

 ## Importing the dashboard in OpenSearch

-See two tutorials
+See the following tutorials:

 -	Preloaded data demo (use text in the [readme file](https://github.com/opensearch-project/observability/blob/e18cf354fd7720a6d5df6a6de5d53e51a9d43127/integrations/nginx/samples/preloaded/README.md ))
 -	Live nginx->fluent-bit->opensearch demo (use text in the [readme file](https://github.com/opensearch-project/observability/blob/e18cf354fd7720a6d5df6a6de5d53e51a9d43127/integrations/nginx/test/README.md))

 ## End result and next steps

-In this blog post, we provided an overview of OpenSearch’s new Simple Schema for Observability, shown how to take advantage of it using [Fluent Bit](https://fluentbit.io/), and modified and imported an NGINX dashboard contributed by [WorldTechIT](https://wtit.com/) to demonstrate a full agent to dashboard flow.
-Want to dive deeper and see how it works for yourself, download the [docker compose file](https://github.com/opensearch-project/observability/blob/e18cf354fd7720a6d5df6a6de5d53e51a9d43127/integrations/nginx/test/README.md) and drop us some feedback in [Github Discussions](https://github.com/fluent/fluent-bit/discussions).
+In this blog post, we provided an overview of OpenSearch’s new Simple Schema for Observability, shown how to take advantage of it using [Fluent Bit](https://fluentbit.io/), and modified and imported an NGINX dashboard contributed by [WorldTechIT](https://wtit.com/), to demonstrate a full agent to dashboard flow.
+To dive deeper and see how it all works for yourself, download the [docker compose file](https://github.com/opensearch-project/observability/blob/e18cf354fd7720a6d5df6a6de5d53e51a9d43127/integrations/nginx/test/README.md) and leave us feedback in [Github Discussions](https://github.com/fluent/fluent-bit/discussions).